DataDog/Miscellany/s3_permissions/README.md

 This script uses `0` when no read or write ACLs are in place, `1` when read or write is given to all users, and `2` when read and write are given to all users.

+Bucket ACLs are only one vector in which you can expose your bucket, so I would suggest using this only as an example of how you can combine the AWS APIs and the Datadog API to send custom metrics.
+I highly suggest consulting AWS as to attack/exposure vectors and how to query those via a programmatic means.

 This script is just for POC and demostration purposes and should not be used for production.
 It may be the basis for production monitoring scripts of your own.